 This is an Israeli project that doesn’t show actual clicks but predicts the most clickable areas for each web page.
 Its developers state that an algorithm calculates clickability in 2 ways: based on the link to a page and the uploaded screenshot of a site.

-It doesn’t only define the most clickable areas, but also provides different reports: eye tracking (how users’ focus moves from one element to another), the distribution of attention among separate elements of a site, the evaluation of a color scheme, etc.
+It doesn’t only define the most clickable areas but provides different reports: eye-tracking (how users’ focus moves from one element to another), the distribution of attention among separate elements of the site, the evaluation of a color scheme, etc.

-Frankly speaking, this is a rather strange approach, as it isn’t clear what criteria are used to assess a click rate.
-A measurement error is also unknown.
+Frankly speaking, this is a rather strange approach, as it isn’t clear what criteria are used to assess a CTR.
+The measurement error is unknown.

 The research helped us to find out that:

-- Complex multi-tools are suitable for large-scale projects (online stores, information portals, etc.), whereas professional click heatmaps are great for small and medium-size companies;
+- Complex multi-tools are suitable for large-scale projects (online stores, information portals, etc.), whereas professional heatmaps are great for small and medium companies.

-- Choosing a click map one should take into account not only its advantages but also disadvantages.
+- Choosing a heatmap, one should take into account both its advantages and disadvantages.
 Although the flaws will be eliminated shortly (at least the developers claim so), you will need to work with what you have.
-So before you opt for one of the click maps, we still recommend trying to work with those that are suitable for you based on their pricing, language, and additional tools available.
+So before you opt for one of the heatmaps, test it.
+Try working with suitable options and check their features.
 This will help you to compare several tools and make the right choice.